 Graduation Party (And Other Summer Get-Together) Safety Tips

 Now that your child has reached the major milestone of graduation, the occasion deserves a party.
 However, the celebration shouldn’t involve throwing caution to the winds, because it only takes one error in judgment to result in a tragedy.
-Here are some guidelines for graduates as well as their parents that will promote safety.
+Here are some guidelines and safety tips for graduates as well as their parents that will promote safety.
+Reach out to a personal injury lawyer.

 Tips for Graduates